visit-dav/visit/src/doc/cli_manual/functions.rst

   MoveWindow(win, x, y) -> integer

-win : type
+win : integer
-    The id of the window to be moved [1..16].
+    The integer id of the window to be moved [1..16].

-x : type
+x : integer
-    The new x location for the window being moved.
+    The new integer x location for the window being moved.

-y : type
+y : integer
-    The new y location for the window being moved.
+    The new integer y location for the window being moved.

 return type : integer
     MoveWindow returns 1 on success and 0 on failure.